rafaelcoias/Web_Dev/README.md

   - **<b&gt;** ... </b&gt; : **Text in Bolt.**
   - **<i&gt;** ... </i&gt; : *Text in Italic.*
   - **<u&gt;** ... </u&gt; : <ins>Underlined text.</ins>

+   Learn more <a href="https://www.w3schools.com/TAgs/default.asp">here</a>.

 ## CSS

    coming soon... <br>

 ## Java Script

    ### Introduction <br>

    Java Script is a mix between Java and C. <br>

    In contrast, JavaScript has no compilation step.
 Instead, an interpreter in the browser reads over the JavaScript code, interprets each line, and runs it.

    ### Basic things to know about JavaScript

   - Almost everthing can have properties.
   - Functions are objects.
   - for...in loops iterate over property names, not values.
   - Variable scoping.
   - JavaScript is not just for browsers.

    ### Variables

    In contrast with other languages, there are two main types of JavaScript variables : **let** and **var**.

+   Differences between *let* and *var*. <br>

+   Let allows you to declare variables that are limited to the scope of a block statement, or expression on which it is used.

+   Var declares a variable globally, or locally to an entire function regardless of block scope.

   <details><summary>Here is how variables in JavaScript work.</summary>

   ![image](https://user-images.githubusercontent.com/91686183/154819344-758f7d20-9659-40f4-b7cc-bb15279a8680.png)
   </details>

+   Learn more <a href="https://www.geeksforgeeks.org/difference-between-var-and-let-in-javascript/">here</a>.

 <hr>